CNES/S1Tiling/docs/scenarios.rst

 - obtaining the precise orbit files (EOF), if none match the request parameters,
-- producing, or using existing, :ref:`maps of sin(LIA) <lia-files>` for each Sentinel-2 tiles -- given an orbit and its direction,
+- producing, or using existing, :ref:`maps of sin(LIA) <lia-files>` for each MGRS Sentinel-2 tiles -- given an orbit,
 - producing intermediary products calibrated with β\ :sup:`0` LUT.

 .. list-table::